|Example||Name||Location||Website||Contact 1||Contact 2||Contact 3|

 You will receive a list of UK based venture capital firms.
 Each with a selection of quality and verified fields that will help you start engaging.

-Discover a few stories of how the Startupmag venture capital database worked for them
+Find out how Startupmag venture capital database worked for them

 All other lists simply show a top 10 of VCs that everybody ends up contacting.
-I was really surprised with the number of players in London.
+I was really surprised with the number of players in London: firms and investors.

 I paid, received the spreadsheet by email and started sending my deck within a few minutes.